tsamsonov/supplementary-contours/README.md

 ![Supplementary contours by Eduard Imhof (Cartographic Relief Representation, 1982)](img/contour_types.png)

 **supplementary-contours** ArcGIS Python toolbox provides the complete set of tools for generation of supplementary, regular and index contours.
 You need ArcGIS Pro or ArcGIS 10.3+ to use it.
+Example digital elevation models are contained in DEM.zip archive available from `data` folder of this repository.

 Processing workflow includes the following steps: